 - A passage which the candidates are required to read and answer the set of questions

-- Number Series; Letter Series; Codes
+- Number Series; Letter Series; Codes and Relationships

 - Evaluating and distinguishing Deductive and Inductive Reasoning.

-- Sources, Acquisition and Interpretation of Data
+- Sources, acquisition and classification of Data

 - Quantitative and Qualitative Data

-- Graphical Representation and Mapping of Data
+- Graphical representation (Bar-chart, Histograms, Pie-chart, Table-chart and Line-chart) and mapping of Data

 Information and Communication Technology (ICT)

-- General Abbreviation and Terminology
+- ICT: General Abbreviations and Terminology

-- Basics of Internet and E-mailing
+- Basics of Internet, Intranet, E-mail, Audio and Video-conferencing

-People and Environment
+People, Development and Environment

-- Natural hazards and mitigation
+- Natural hazards and disasters: Mitigation strategies

 - Environmental Protection Act (1986), National Action Plan on Climate Change, International agreements/efforts -Montreal Protocol, Rio Summit, Convention on Biodiversity, Kyoto Protocol, Paris Agreement, International Solar Alliance.